September 29, 2015

 Paper Piece the Point Units

-Print out 4 copies of the Paper Piecing Template (available as a free download from my Payhip shop).
+Print out 4 copies of the Paper Piecing Template.
 Before you go any farther, make sure the square measures exactly 4 1/2".
 If it doesn't, change your printer settings to print at "Actual Size" or "No Scaling".

 Roughly cut out the template just outside the dotted line.
 Position one Lapis Blue 4 1/2" square on the back of the template, so that it cover the whole template.
 Pin in place.
 Fold the template back on the line separating section A1 from section A2.
 Trim 1/4" away from the folded paper.
 Position a Turquoise 5 1/4" x 2 1/2" rectangle along the trimmed edge so that it extends a little above and below the edge.